 Cash disbursements (also called cash payments) are made by a business during a specific period (like a quarter or year).
 It’s the cash outflow from a company to settle obligations like operating expenses, interest payments, and accounts receivables.

-There are several payment options for cash disbursements that includes cash, checks, or electronic fund transfers (EFT).
-If you’re using a check, there is typically a delay before the funds are withdrawn.
-It’s only a few days but is necessary due to mail and processing float.
+There are several payment options for cash disbursements, including cash, checks, or electronic fund transfers (EFT).
+If you’re using a check, there’s typically a delay before funds are withdrawn.
+It’s only a few days, but necessary, due to mail and processing float.

 A cash disbursement can also be used to refund a customer.
-This is recorded as a reduction of sales.
-Another kind is a dividend payment and is recorded as a reduction in corporate equity.
+This is recorded as a reduction in sales.
+Another kind is a dividend payment which is recorded as a reduction in corporate equity.

 Cash disbursements are usually made through the accounts payable system, but funds can also be disbursed through petty cash or payroll.
 Each entry on your records should include the amount, date, payment method, and purpose of the transaction.

 This entire process can be outsourced to a bank.
-They will issue payments on the dates authorized by the paying entity, using the funds in that entity’s checking or savings account.
+They will issue payments on the dates authorized by the paying entity, using the funds in their checking or savings account.

 Controlled Disbursement

 Controlled disbursement regulates the flow of checks through the banking system on a daily basis.
-This is done by mandating once-a-day distributions of checks.
-This is process happens early in the day to meet certain investment and fund management goals.
+This is done by mandating once-a-day distributions of checks, and happens early in the day to meet investment and fund management goals.

 Disbursement Example